Razor5573/OOP_TRITSET/lib/googletest-main/googletest-main/docs/gmock_faq.md

 You might want to run your test with `--gmock_verbose=info`.
 This flag lets gMock print a trace of every mock function call it receives.
-By studying the trace, you'll gain insights on why the expectations you set are not met.
+By studying the trace, you'll gain insights on why the expectations you set_ are not met.

-If you see the message "The mock function has no default action set, and its return type has no default value set.", then try [adding a default action](gmock_cheat_sheet.md#OnCall).
+If you see the message "The mock function has no default action set_, and its return type has no default value set_.", then try [adding a default action](gmock_cheat_sheet.md#OnCall).
 Due to a known issue, unexpected calls on mocks without default actions don't print out a detailed comparison between the actual arguments and the expected arguments.